-Remington's town government is made up of five council members elected by ward.
+Remington's town government is made up of five council members elected at large.
 The term of office for a member is 4 years, beginning on January 1 following the election.
-Members of the town council must reside in their respective wards.
+Members of the town council must reside in town limits.
 Two members are elected as President and Vice-President each year.
 The town departments report to the town council.
 The council passes ordinances, resolutions, establishes salaries for town employees, pass an annual budget, and sets utility rates.

-Current town council members are: Susie Sigo, President; Jim Stewart, Vice-President, Bob Braaksma, Charles Illingworth, and Pat Berger.
+Current town council members are: Susie Flickner, President; Dana Pampel, Vice-President, Bob Braaksma, Al Schambach and Jim Stewart.
 Town Attorney is Rebecca Goddard and Patrick Ryan.
 Town Clerk-Treasurer is Terri Budde

 Town council meetings are held the 1st Monday of each month, unless that Monday is a holiday.
-Meetings are held in the town hall, located at 24 S. Indiana Street, at 6:30 PM.
+Meetings are held in the depot, located at 16 ES Railroad Street, at 6:30 PM.
 An additional meeting will be scheduled in late December to finalize claims and year end business.

 The Town Manager for the Town of Remington is Jonathan Cripe.
 His main objective is to manage and oversee the operations of the Town, coordinating the activities of the other Town employees, and act as liaison to the Town Council, and performing duties as assigned by the Town Council.

 Members of the redevelopment commission are: Steve Kinsell, Ron Wilken, Brad Ulyat, Betty Vaughan, Kathy O'Neall, and Rachel Cantrell (School Board appointee)